norman/ambry/Guide.md

-# The Norman Guide
+# The Ambry Guide

 By [Norman Clarke](http://njclarke.com)

-## What is Norman?
+## What is Ambry?

-Norman is a database and ORM alternative for small, mostly static models.
+Ambry is a database and ORM alternative for small, mostly static models.
 Use it to replace database-persisted seed data and ad-hoc structures in your app or library with plain old Ruby objects that are searchable via a fast, simple database-like API.